lkodinsson/MARS/README.md

 # Learning to Play

 All of the cores rules are defined in the [**MARS Basic: Player's Handbook**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md).
-Once there you will need to determine the genre you are playing in, then refer to the appropriate material as outlined in [**Creating a Character**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md#creating-a-character).
-Some of these character features also exist in all genres.
+Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in [**Creating a Character**](https://github.com/lkodinsson/MARS/blob/main/Basic/PHB.md#creating-a-character).
+The following links will provide you with the information necessary to create a character matching the genre you are going to play.

 ### All Genres